mdayku/onnxruntime/docs/marcu/Architecture.md

-# ONNX Autodoc - System Architecture
+# HaoLine (好线) - System Architecture

 ## Overview

-This document describes the system architecture for ONNX Autodoc, a model architecture inspection tool integrated into ONNX Runtime.
+This document describes the system architecture for HaoLine, a universal model architecture inspection tool supporting ONNX, PyTorch, TensorFlow, and TensorRT.

 ---